NickGuyver/usb_input_latency/README.md

 https://docs.google.com/spreadsheets/d/1KlRObr3Be4zLch7Zyqg6qCJzGuhyGmXaOIUrpfncXIM/edit#gid=1214855193
  - Steps 4-8
  - This adds in latency for the endpoint to process the USB data by the host computer.
  - Alters the host to force a 1 millisecond polling rate which would have inconsistent results with input devices.
 Some devices may behave differently when polled more frequently than they were designed.
 There is potential to give advantage to devices which were programmed with a slower bInterval, so they would be faster on a MisTER but slower on anything else.
+See my NES30 results (15.75ms) compared to the MiSTer (0.870ms) for an example (https://github.com/NickGuyver/usb_input_latency/blob/main/total_phase/results/1235ab12/20221004/164441/results-1000.txt).
+At this time I don't understand how MiSTer results can be faster, but I am currently trying to figure that out.

 https://danluu.com/keyboard-latency/
  - Steps 1-7